Tgyy112/xysheldon.github.io/XJEL2140/Tracking_REV_11.md

 When screwing connectors together, this outer collar must be rotated whilst(直到……为止) keeping the inner body fixed.If the centre pin rotates, it will get damaged or worn very quickly.

 A torque spanner is used to ensure that the connector is always done up with the same tightness, to give a repeatable connection.
 The outer collar (or nut) must always be done up gently by hand **BEFORE** a torque spanner is applied.
-If starts with a apanner you can easily cross the threads.
+If starts with a spanner you can easily cross the threads.

 ## Calibration